streamlit/streamlit/docs/getting_started.md

 ## Use magic

-You can also write to your app without without calling any Streamlit methods.
+You can also write to your app without calling any Streamlit methods.
 Streamlit supports "[magic commands](api.md#magic-commands)," which means you don't have to use [`st.write()`](api.md#streamlit.write) at all!
 Try replacing the code above with this snippet: